 - Coming up with contingency plans and setting aside extra expenses for any unforeseen costs

 - Closing and following up the event with thank you notes and impact reports

 How to Create the Spaghetti Dinner Menu

-When it comes to deciding what to serve at your spaghetti dinner fundraiser it appears to be a no-brainer, right?
+When deciding what to serve at your spaghetti dinner fundraiser, it appears to be a no-brainer, right?
 Well, yes and no. Obviously, spaghetti needs to be on the menu, but here are some other important variables to think about so that you satisfy all your attendees’ needs: